Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 To devour yummy food, you can find fantastic restaurants (like Cianci Piola and Poormanger) serving local dishes for as little as 5-6 euros, as well as mid-range and high-end restaurants.

-Last but not least, attractions in Turin can be pricey (and there are dozens of them), BUT thanks to the Torino+Piemonte Card, you can visit most of them for FREE (it saved me A LOT of money).
+Last but not least, attractions in Turin can be pricey (and there are dozens of them), BUT thanks to the Torino+Piemonte Card (or Royal Pass), you can visit most of them for FREE (it saved me A LOT of money as it covered my initial investment pretty quickly).

-You’ll also find plenty of budget-friendly activities like taking this free walking tour of Turin, exploring the Porta Palazzo open-air market, and strolling the lovely Valentino Park.
+You’ll also find plenty of budget-friendly activities like taking a free walking tour of Turin, exploring the Porta Palazzo open-air market, and strolling the lovely Valentino Park.

-If you’re looking for cheap places to visit in Italy, the Piedmontese capital is a surprising option – it might take a bit more planning, but you can definitely visit Turin on a budget.
+If you’re looking for cheap places to visit in Italy, the Piedmontese capital is a surprising option – it might take some more planning, but you can definitely visit Turin on a relatively small budget.

 Villa della Regina garden pavilion